 As your ovaries get ready to release an egg every month, they pump out estrogen.
 Estrogen stimulates serotonin, which is why you’re more outgoing and energetic in the few days leading up to ovulation.

 Your ovary makes progesterone with a unique little gland called the corpus luteum (which forms from the emptied egg-sac).
 I love the corpus luteum.
 It is so brave and fabulous—and so fleeting.
 It has the lifespan of a butterfly (12-14 days).
 The gland forms very rapidly, going from nothing to a fully vascularized 4cm structure in less than one day.
 One researcher said this about the corpus luteum:

 ..there isn’t anywhere else in the body where you have to develop a tissue from scratch in such a short period of time and get a blood supply in so fast.

 Benefits beyond babies

 Luteal phase deficiency is the medical term for a problem with ovulation and the corpus luteum.
-If you do not form a corpus luteum, or if it does not survive its full 12-day lifespan, then you have progesterone deficiency.
-That can cause PMS, premenstrual-spotting, and heavy periods.
+If you do not form a corpus luteum, or if it does not survive its full 12-day lifespan, then you have progesterone deficiency which can cause heavy periods.

 Tip: If you take hormonal birth control there is no point in testing progesterone.
 You have none.